Virginia Tech® home

 • When using photos or video for signage and mural installations.

-• When using photos or video to assign statements about Virginia Tech.
+• When using photos or video to assign statements about Virginia Tech (ex: scripting; DEI initiatives; when using photos or videos of individuals to represent broad community segments, etc).

 • When sharing photo or video content with third parties, except for editorial use.

-• If there is any doubt as to whether the photo/video will be used for advertising, a release should be obtained.
+NOTE: If there is any doubt as to whether the photo/video will be used for these purposes, a release should be obtained.

 Release forms are typically NOT required: